 New highs are not the same as new peaks

-- Eight years into this bull market, the S&P 500 has soared by nearly 300%.
+- Nine years into this bull market, the S&P 500 has soared by nearly 300%.
 While early returns were driven by earnings growth, valuations have also risen, leaving the S&P 500’s price-to-earnings (P/E) ratio above its long-term historical average.

 - While gains have been impressive and stocks are no longer as cheap as they once were, they still look inexpensive relative to core fixed income.

-- For investors who may have seen their equity exposure swell beyond their strategic allocation, a conversation about rebalancing may be in order.
+- For investors who may have seen their equity exposure swell beyond its strategic allocation, a conversation about rebalancing may be in order.